AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Set_an_Observation.md

 Setting an Observation lets your devices know what value changes and for what particular resources they need to notify you about.
 An Observation can be set for any or all the components of the [data model](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Concepts/LwM2M_mappings/): objects, objects instances, and resources.
 Whenever there is a change in values, a device will send a Notify message to Coiote DM, which in turn will transfer it to Azure IoT Central.

 In this section, you learn how to:

 * Assign a device template that acts as a translator between Coiote DM and Azure IoT Central
-* Create a device group, because an Observation is set at the group level
+* Create a device group in Azure IoT Central, because an Observation is set at the group level
 * Run Jobs to add, edit or delete Observations
 * See value changes for the observed resources